DelineaXPM/dsv-k8s/README.md

 }
 ```

-NOTE: the injector uses the _default_ role when it mutates a Kubernetes _Secret_ that does not have a roleAnnotationmar.
+NOTE: the injector uses the _default_ role when it mutates a Kubernetes _Secret_ that does not have a roleAnnotation.

 ## Run